rochars/riff-file/README.md

  */
 RIFFFile.container = '';
 /**
+ * The main chunk size, in bytes.
  * @type {number}
  */
 RIFFFile.chunkSize = 0;
 /**
- * The format.
+ * The format identifier.
- * Always WAVE.
  * @type {string}
  */
 RIFFFile.format = '';
 /**
- * A object defining the start and end of all chunks in a wav buffer.
+ * An object representing the signature of all chunks in the file.
  * @type {!Object<string, *>}
  */
-RIFFFile.junk = {
+RIFFFile.signature = {
   /** @type {string} */
   chunkId: '',
   /** @type {number} */